-5.4 Is it possible to pay doctors to provide expert services (e.g. participating in focus groups)?
+5.4 Is it possible to pay healthcare professionals to provide expert services (e.g. participating in advisory boards)?
 If so, what restrictions apply?

 Subject to Agency approval, doctors, dentists and pharmacists may become members of Advisory Boards, directors or assume other positions, which in theory may impact the prescription pattern.
-Companies engaging Health Professionals must report such engagements to the Agency.
-On a stand-alone basis, Health Professionals can be paid for providing expert services such as being a lecturer at arrangements held by the pharmaceutical industry, when the payment is proportional to the work performed.
+Companies engaging Healthcare Professionals must report such engagements to the Agency.
+On a stand-alone basis, Healthcare Professionals can be paid for providing expert services such as being a lecturer at arrangements held by the pharmaceutical industry, when the payment is proportional to the work performed.
 Furthermore, any relevant and reasonable travel and accommodation expenses in connection with such arrangements may be paid for, whereas social activities cannot be sponsored.
 Focus groups must be used with care as the advertising rules must be complied with when the participants are involved in the discussions required.
-The mere approval by the Agency for a Health Professional to render their services in connection with serving as focus group members does not relieve the sponsoring company from the obligation to comply with the advertising rules.
+The mere approval by the Agency for a Healthcare Professional to render their services in connection with serving as a focus group member does not relieve the sponsoring company from the obligation to comply with the advertising rules.

-5.5 Is it possible to pay doctors to take part in post marketing surveillance studies?
+5.5 Is it possible to pay healthcare professionals to take part in post-marketing surveillance studies?
 What rules govern such studies?